 The FAFSA is a “snapshot” of your status on the day you submit it.
 Therefore, report your marital status as of the day you submit the FAFSA.
-Dependent students who marry after submitting the FAFSA application have an opportunity to update their marital status on FAFSA to better reflect their current ability to pay.

 Background on Federal Policy

 What to Expect After You Update Your FAFSA

 - When can you change your marital status?

 - You can update your marital status if you are selected for verification or if your marital status results in a change from dependent to independent.

 - Marital status changes are reviewed by a counselor and decisions are made on a case-by-case basis.
 Boise State has the discretion to accept the updated marital status if we deem it necessary to address an inequity or to reflect more accurately your ability to pay.

 - You may or may not have more desirable financial aid after changing your marital status on the FAFSA.
 A financial aid counselor will compare the new FAFSA transaction to the prior FAFSA from which aid was initially determined in order to share the impact on the types and amounts of financial aid you are eligible to receive.

 Name changes: We recommend that you not change your name on the FAFSA yet (if you have legally changed your name) unless you have a Social Security card in your possession that has your new name on it.

 What to change on your FAFSA: Follow these instructions carefully to avoid delays.